GCUGreyArea/rotate/README.md

         ./build/rotate -s <HEX STRING> [-r | -rotate] [left | right] Take the HEX_STRING supplied as --string and rotate the bit values in the direction indicated by --rotate, then write the hex values to the console

-Note:   If no value for for '--rotate' is supplied, left is assumed
+Note:   If no value for '--rotate' is supplied, left is assumed
         If the file specified by '--in-file' cannot be read, the program will terminate
 ```

 ## Design rational

-The class hierachy is designed with Test Driven Development (TDD) in mide.
-The base class `Base` (unimaginatively named) implement the bit rotation logic, and the derived classes `HexString` and `ArrayBuffer` use those services by implementing the virtual methods to access the inderlying functionality.
+The class hierarchy is designed with Test Driven Development (TDD) in mind.
+The base class `Base` (unimaginatively named) implement the bit rotation logic, and the derived classes `HexString` and `ArrayBuffer` use those services by implementing the virtual methods to access the underlying functionality.

-All classes have been designed to whipe memory clean after use.
+All classes have been designed to wipe memory clean after use.

 - [Class hierarch](https://gcugreyarea.github.io/rotate/html/inherits.html)
 - [Classes](https://gcugreyarea.github.io/rotate/html/annotated.html)

 ## Code documentation

-Code docs are created thrwough [Doxygen](https://www.doxygen.nl/).Thnis generates `HTML` content that can be hosted in a `GitHub` repository.
-Click the link to view the documentation for [this project](https://gcugreyarea.github.io/rotate/).
+Code docs are created through [Doxygen](https://www.doxygen.nl/).
+This generates `HTML` content that can be hosted in a `GitHub` repository.
+Click the link to view the documentation for [this project](https://gcugreyarea.github.io/rotate/html/).

 The `HTML` generated in the `doc` folder by `doxygen` under `doc/output/html` is moved into the `docs` folder so that they can be hosted on the [git repo](https://github.com/GCUGreyArea/rotate/html/).
 This is the configured folder use to host the `HTML` content for this repo.

-## Reseaerch lilnks / externaly sourced code segments
+## Research links / externally sourced code segments

 1. [split string](https://stackoverflow.com/questions/14265581/parse-split-a-string-in-c-using-string-delimiter-standard-c)